sdziallas/comp55/docs/labs/JavavsCPP.md

 but you didn't create space for the Fraction object itself.
 By calling ```new```.

-### Functions, passing by reference and passing by value

-The side effect of having no pointer locations is that you cannot pass parameters into a function by reference in Java.
-C++ supports passing parameters both by value and reference, so you can have multiple outputs in a function.

-Java does not support this, so if you wanted to return multiple values, an array is often used.

 ## All Objects you create in Java will be created on the Heap

 If you want to create an object,